 DO bathe them when necessary

-While German Shepherds are certainly known for being among the cleanest of dog breeds, there are still times when they will need a bath.
-If your dog has been rolling in mud or playing in the rain, for instance, then it’s probably time for a bath.
+While German Shepherds are certainly known for being a relatively clean dog breed, there are still times when they will need a bath.
+If your GSD has been rolling in mud or playing in the rain, for instance, then it’s probably time for a bath.

 You should also bathe your dog if he starts to develop an unpleasant odor.
 In general, German Shepherds only need to be bathed once every few months.